'Facts of Life' star Charlotte Rae dies at 92

 LOS ANGELES (AP) - Charlotte Rae, who played a wise and patient housemother to a brood of teenage girls on the long-running sitcom "The Facts of Life" during a career that encompassed many other TV roles as well as stage and film appearances, has died.
 She was 92.

-Rae died at her Los Angeles home Sunday, said her publicist, Harlan Boll.
-A cause of death was not immediately available, but Rae reportedly was diagnosed last year with bone cancer after beating pancreatic cancer.
+Rae died at her Los Angeles home Sunday with her family at her side, said her publicist, Harlan Boll.
+A cause of death was not immediately available, but Rae was diagnosed last year with bone cancer after beating pancreatic cancer, Boll said.

+Initially set at a girls' boarding school, that NBC series ran for nine seasons.
+Rae left after its seventh year, however, explaining later, "I needed some time for the rest of my life."

-She earned an Emmy nomination for the part, and was a two-time Tony nominee for her work on Broadway.
+The "Facts" role came to Rae after years of theater and television performances.
+She earned an Emmy nomination for the part, and she was a two-time Tony nominee for her work on Broadway.

+Mindy Cohn and Kim Fields, who played members of Mrs. Garrett's brood, recalled her lovingly.

+"She was my champion, a teacher, a proud example of the tenacity and perseverance needed to live as a creative, along with your talent and gifts. i love you char," Cohn, who played Natalie, posted on Instagram.

+Tony Award-winning actress Audra McDonald tweeted: "She was so sweet, funny, wise, lovely, and brilliant.
+She will be so missed.
+Rest In Peace Sweet Charlotte Rae."

+Todd Bridges, who was on "Diff'rent Strokes," said on Twitter that she was beloved by all her colleagues and that the show "would not have been the same without you."

-Edna Garrett provided kind if sometimes wry counsel to her charges (played by young co-stars including Lisa Whelchel, Nancy McKeon and Molly Ringwald) on a series that was praised for dealing with such sensitive issues of teenhood as sex, drug use, eating disorders and peer pressure.
+Edna Garrett provided kind if sometimes wry counsel to her "Facts of Life" charges (which, besides Cohn and Fields, included Lisa Whelchel, Nancy McKeon and Molly Ringwald) on a series that was praised for dealing with such sensitive issues of teenhood as sex, drug use, eating disorders and peer pressure.

 "I wanted to bring in as much humanity as possible, as well as the humor," Rae told The Associated Press early in the show's run.
 "I don't want her to be Polly Perfect, because she must have human failings and make mistakes."